×

 For example:

-Sometimes, the best way to learn about Korean medical terms is to watch dramas involving doctors and nurses, and hospital life in general.
-And you’re in luck because there’s no shortage of Korean dramas that can lend vivid context to all the terms you’re going to learn here!
+In my opinion, one of the best ways to learn about Korean medical terms is to watch dramas involving doctors and nurses, and hospital life in general.

 If you just want to check out quick clips involving the relevant words you want to study, then consider using FluentU.

-If you’re ready to binge a whole show, however, here are four of the many Korean dramas you might want to check out!
+If you’re ready to binge a whole show, however, here are five of the many Korean dramas that I highly recommend you check out!

 “Hospital Playlist”